 2019 Constantia Glen FIVE

-A carefully crafted blend of 30% Cabernet Franc, 22% Cabernet Sauvignon, 22% Merlot, 16% Petit Verdot and 10% Malbec, matured for 19 months in 75% new and 25% second-fill 225 litre French oak barrels.
-Following barrel maturation, the wine only received a very light filtration before making its way into bottle on 21 January 2020.
+A carefully crafted estate blend of 25% Cabernet Sauvignon, 23% Cabernet Franc, 23% Petit Verdot, 18% Merlot and 11% Malbec, matured for 19 months in 74% new and 26% second-fill 225 litre French oak barrels.
+Following barrel maturation, the wine only received a very light filtration before making its way into bottle on 15 December 2020.
 With no fining agents used during the production of this wine, a harmless sediment may occur during maturation in the bottle.
-This is truly a stunning vintage of the Constantia Glen FIVE, which we hope will continue to age and develop beautifully in bottle, and it should easily do so for 12 to 15 years under ideal cellaring conditions.

 Harvest summary by winemaker, Justin van Wyk

-Youthful in colour with a dark, deep red core unwinding into a bright and lively garnet rim.
+Youthful in colour with a very dark ruby core unwinding into a bright and lively magenta rim.

-The palate has a dramatic entry as one consumes the concentrated dark fruit flavours that were evident on the nose, but the mid-palate displays fantastic balance between refinement and power.
-The textbook ripening conditions of the vintage combined with meticulous attention to extraction- and maturation methods in the cellar, have led to a compellingly structured wine with excellent freshness and depth.
-The delicious, fine-grain tannins provide a structured backbone and incredible mouth-coating texture.
-The wine comes across as tightly wound in its youth with enormous ageing potential.
-The ever-present Constantia freshness provides for a long, lingering finish that will have you beckoning for another sip.
+The palate is rich and concentrated with the dark fruit flavours that were evident on the nose, but the mid-palate displays fantastic balance and finesse.
+This exceptionally cool vintage has delivered a wine that is perhaps more elegant than its couple of predecessors, but it remains a compellingly structured wine with excellent freshness and depth.
+The delicious, fine-grain tannins provide mouth-coating texture and excellent length.
+The wine comes across as tightly wound in its youth with incredible ageing potential.
+The typical Constantia freshness provides for a long, delicious finish that will have you beckoning for another sip.